 This course follows American Avalanche Association guidelines for Avalanche Rescue.
 This course will cover rescue fundamentals, such as survival statistics, survival strategies, and first response tactics.
 We will demonstrate and practice transceiver searches, strategic shoveling, and team rescue response.
 We will discuss what to carry in the field, recommended training for backcountry travel, and emergency response strategies.
 This is a great opportunity to hone your avalanche rescue response skills.
 This course will take place 100% in the field.

 - Level 1 avalanche course

-- Minimum of one season between the level 1 & level 2 used to apply the tools and strategies learned on a level 1.
+- Minimum of one season applying the tools and strategies learned in Level 1.

 - Participants must be prepared to travel during daylight hours on touring skis or splitboards in the backcountry terrain in winter conditions for three consecutive days.

 This course focuses on the following: